 How can I help prevent the decline of the honeybee?
 Become a Bee Guardian!

 What is a Bee Guardian?

 A Bee Guardian is interested, in aiding bees as a species in order to recapture their genetic vitality and diversity.
 Bee Guardians utilize beekeeping methods that respect the honeybee and oversee the local environment, ensuring it to be safe for the bees.

-I want to share with you a very simple method of harvesting comb from a top bar hive.
+I want to share with you a very simple method of processing harvested comb from a top bar hive.
 This should give you an idea of the potential yield and the relative simplicity of working with the top bar hive.
 The best part of this single comb harvesting method is that it can be done in less than 30 minutes and you will still get to the office on time!

 All You Need to Know for Winter Feeding

 Ideally, in the winter bees will hibernate by forming a ball where they circulate in a "dynamic system", an inter-weaving pattern much like penguins in the antarctic use to keep all the members warm.
 In a continual flow, the bees on the outside move inward into the center of the ball, and the bees in the center move toward the outside of the ball.
 If you were to put your hand in the hive in the winter you would find it pretty warm in there.
 Honey is passed from one bee to the next until all the stomachs are well fed.
 Their biggest challenge is to slowly move as a ball of bees to a new honey store as the old is depleted.